Dollar rallies as investors brace for global downturn

 Further surveys due later from the United States are expected to do little for investor confidence.
 The country's private employment data is likely to show a drop in payrolls.

-The dollar was up 0.7% against a basket of currencies on Wednesday and up nearly 1.5% since Monday. =USD It remains below last month's multi-year peaks reached last month, before the Fed pumped more dollars into the system.
+The dollar was up 0.6% against a basket of currencies on Wednesday and up nearly 1.5% since Monday. =USD It remains below multi-year peaks reached last month, before the Federal Reserve pumped more dollars into the system.

-Analysts say coordinated action by central banks to boost dollar supply has helped rush into the dollar and extreme volatility, but money markets still need time to settle.
+Analysts say coordinated action by central banks to boost dollar supply has helped calm the rush into the dollar and extreme volatility, but money markets still need time to settle.

 "The dollar has regained some lost ground over the last couple of days, but the FX market needs more time before it works out where it is," said Ulrich Leuchtmann, head of FX and commodity research at Commerzbank.